avaxcadabra/nft-mint/README.md

 To do this, just create a new network

-In metamsk app: parameters > network > create a new network
+In metamask app: parameters > network > create a new network

-Fill with the information of your new subnet
+Fill with the subnet data

 - ✅ Network Name: myfactory
 - ✅ New URL RPC: put the RPC URL information given when you deploy your subnet